quicwg/base-drafts/draft-ietf-quic-http.md

 : A Push ID greater than the current maximum Push ID was referenced.

 HTTP_DUPLICATE_PUSH (0x0C):
-: A Push ID was referenced on two different Push streams.
+: A Push ID was referenced in two different stream headers.

 HTTP_MALFORMED_FRAME (0x01XX):
 : An error in a specific frame type.
 The frame type is included as the last